Jethet/wiki-hh/Express & Node.js/endpointQueries.md

 The data that is returned is used as variables in endpoint queries: `const value1 = req.query.value1`

 Other data that is taken from a url are `req.params`: the params come from the path segment of the URL **after the : (column)**,
-that match a parameter in the route definition, such as an id: `req.params.customerId` where the path is `app.get("/customers/:id")`.
+that match a parameter in the route definition, such as an id.
+For example, the path is `app.get("/customers/:id")` and the values are
+obtained by using `const customerId = req.params.id`.

 The `req.body` is used in a POST request that adds new data from the body content (for example, a form).
-Each variable is posted with a value in the body of data that is sent with the POST request.
+Each variable is posted with a
+value in the body of data that is sent with the POST request.
+When using integers (for example an id number) you need to use `const productId = parseInt(req.params.id)`.

 **Path parameters** are part of the endpoint itself and are not optional.
 For example, in the following endpoint, {user} and {bicycleId} are required path parameters: `/service/myresource/user/{user}/bicycles/{bicycleId}`.
 Path parameters are usually set off with curly braces.
 With path parameters, the order does matter.